Sonic-Market/docs/docs/concepts/technology/book-manager.md

 sidebar_position: 2
 ---

-Clober’s orderbook contract adopts a monolithic design, where a single contract called BookManager contains all the book instances.
+Sonic Market’s orderbook contract adopts a monolithic design, where a single contract called BookManager contains all the book instances.
 As a result, all orders, reserves, and states are managed within a single contract.

 The major interfaces of the BookManager are as follows: